TylerBurr/TylerBurr/README.md

 - 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [tylerburr.dev](tylerburr.dev)
+- 👨‍💻 I love to automate processes and build backend software.

 - 📫 How to reach me **tyler@burr.dev**